TristanThrush/perplexity-correlations/README.md

 We now have an estimate for a vector with weights that correspond with the ranks of the optimal weight vector.
 But we still need to project it so that it is a sampling distribution that we could use for pretraining.
-Obviously, it needs to satisfy the constraint that the elements should sum to 1.
+Obviously, it needs to satisfy the constraint that the elements should be non-negative and sum to 1.
 But also, we don't want our algorithm to tell you to train on 300 billion tokens of Wikipedia if you only have 3 billion tokens, so we should also have the sampling distribution satisfy a per-text constraint that prevents the weights from being so high that you will have to duplicate data from any text domains.
 The following code projects our estimate to satisfy these constraints, where tau is the vector of per-domain thresholds:

 ```python
 from perplexity_correlations.projection import linear